google/mtail/README.md

 `mtail` works best when it paired with a timeseries-based calculator and alerting tool, like [Prometheus](http://prometheus.io).

 > So what you do is you take the metrics from the log files and
 > you bring them down to the monitoring system?

 [It deals with the instrumentation so the engineers don't have to!](http://www.imdb.com/title/tt0151804/quotes/qt0386890)  It has the extraction skills!
-It is good at dealing with logfiles!!
+It is good at dealing with log files!!